 Centering the psychological experiences and theories of Black womanhood, the text is designed as a course textbook for undergraduate and master’s level students in psychology.

-From August 23 through December 7, 2024, Spelman College Museum of Fine Art presents Ming Smith: Feeling the Future the first solo exhibition of photographer Ming Smith in Atlanta and at a Historically Black College or University (HBCU).
+Mark your calendars!
+From August 23 through December 7, 2024, Spelman College Museum of Fine Art presents Ming Smith: Feeling the Future —the first solo exhibition of photographer Ming Smith in Atlanta and at a Historically Black College or University (HBCU).

 This exhibition is a selection of Ming Smith's work from the 1970s to the present and presents photographs that are in conversation with each other across time and space and showcases Smith’s expansive use of lens-based media.